Introduction:

 c.
 Acetogenesis: Acetogenic bacteria convert VFAs into acetic acid, hydrogen, and carbon dioxide.

 d.
-Methanogenesis: Methanogenic bacteria convert acetic acid, hydrogen, and carbon dioxide into methane and carbon dioxide gas.
+Methanogenesis: Methanogenic bacteria convert acetic acid, hydrogen, and carbon dioxide into methane and carbon dioxide gas. - Biogas Utilization:

 The biogas produced is a versatile energy source that can be utilized in various ways, including: